 House Floor Shenanigans

-Today, CNN is quoting multiple sources who say Gaetz showed off photos and videos of nude women whom he said he had slept with, including on the House floor.
+CNN quoted multiple sources who say Gaetz showed off photos and videos of nude women whom he said he had slept with, including on the House floor.
 One video showed a naked woman with a hula hoop.
 “It was a point of pride,” one source said.

-Now, the Times has learned that cash payments are involved.
-The Hill confirms: “Receipts on mobile payments apps reviewed by the Times show money from Gaetz and Greenberg was sent to one of the women, who told friends it was for having sex with both men.”
+The Times has learned that cash payments are involved.
+The Hill confirmed: “Receipts on mobile payments apps reviewed by the Times show money from Gaetz and Greenberg was sent to one of the women, who told friends it was for having sex with both men.”
 The Times reports:

 Investigators believe Joel Greenberg, the former tax collector in Seminole County, Fla., who was indicted last year on a federal sex trafficking charge and other crimes, initially met the women through websites that connect people who go on dates in exchange for gifts, fine dining, travel and allowances, according to three people with knowledge of the encounters.
 Mr. Greenberg introduced the women to Mr. Gaetz, who also had sex with them, the people said.

 One of the women who had sex with both men also agreed to have sex with an unidentified associate of theirs in Florida Republican politics, according to a person familiar with the arrangement.
 Mr. Greenberg had initially contacted her online and introduced her to Mr. Gaetz, the person said.From “DOJ Probe Into Gaetz Involves Cash Payments”

 Mr. Gaetz got engaged to girlfriend Ginger Luckey, 26, on New Year’s Eve, per the Pensacola News Journal.
 He proposed to her at Trump’s Mar-A-Lago ranch, according to the Times.
 Gaetz has been a vocal defender of Trump, storming congressional offices during his first impeachment and opposing certification of the 2020 election.